Visit Us on Twitter

 RPPR Information for MARC Grants (June 2017) [PDF]

 NIGMS Clearinghouse for Training Modules to Enhance Data Reproducibility

 MARC Sample Format Tables for Noncompeting Continuation (Type 5) Applications

-Applicants should also please note that NIGMS does not require applicants requesting $500,000 or more in direct costs for any year to contact staff to obtain agreement that the IC will accept the application.
+avoid issues that lead to noncompliance and withdrawal prior to review.
+NIGMS does not require applications requesting $500,000 or more in direct costs for any year to contact staff to obtain agreement that the IC will accept the application.

 Connect With Us: